tagtogorg/tagtog-doc/API.md

     {
-      "id": "String: full tagtogID -- Use this to download the document", "header": "String: title if the document has a natural title or otherwise an excerpt of the text's start", "anncomplete": "Boolean: status for the document's annotation completion", "members_anncomplete": ["String Array: usernames of members who completed (confirmed) their annotations"] "updated": "String: date for the document' last update, in ISO_INSTANT format, e.g. 2017-02-23T08:31:40.874Z", },
+      "id": "String: full tagtogID -- Use this to download the document", "header": "String: title if the document has a natural title or otherwise an excerpt of the text's start", "updated": "String: date for the document' last update, in ISO_INSTANT format, e.g. 2017-02-23T08:31:40.874Z", "anncomplete": "Boolean: status for the document's annotation completion", "members_anncomplete": ["String Array: usernames of members who completed (confirmed) their annotations"], "folder": "String: folder path where the document is located; e.g. `pool/mySubFolder`" },
     //next documents in the array of results...
   ]